 - Using the glue gun once more, hot glue a small chalkboard to the corner to write seasonal messages.

-You can really take creative liberty here based on your tastes and decoration availability.
 I am hoping to actually change the decorations out based on seasons.
 Change the color of the bells.
 Perhaps find a new ornament based on the holiday.

-Now, I can’t wait to move on to bigger plans!
 I have always wanted to try a fabric-covered headboard for our oldest daughter.
 We have chairs that need to be reupholstered.

-Like I said, the possibilities are endless!
+As I said, the possibilities are endless!
 I have my own powerful staple gun ideal for DIY’ers such as myself.

 Now my newest obsession is simply finding a new project!